-Seth J. Welner is a West Palm Beach commercial litigation attorney with particular experience in high-stakes lawsuits, ranging from emergency injunctions to stopping trade secret misappropriation to the defense of civil racketeering (RICO) claims.
-Mr. Welner's diverse practice makes him well-suited to anticipate a client's litigation needs from the outset.
-He has also conducted internal investigations relating to fraud and abuse allegations for several high-profile clients and, when necessary, has helped those clients communicate with federal authorities in relation to those investigations.
+Seth J. Welner is a West Palm Beach commercial litigation attorney with particular experience in high-stakes lawsuits, including the defense of Racketeer Influenced and Corrupt Organizations (RICO) Act and other civil racketeering claims as well as the prosecution of emergency injunctions to protect businesses from the misuse of confidential and trade secret business information.
+Mr. Welner also has conducted internal corporate investigations relating to fraud and abuse allegations for several high-profile clients and, when necessary, has helped those clients communicate with federal authorities in relation to those investigations.

 Please note that email communications to the firm through this website do not create an attorney-client relationship between you and the firm.
 Do not send any privileged or confidential information to the firm through this website.
 Click "accept" below to confirm that you have read and understand this notice.